MurshidHassen/murshidhassen/index.md

 1. DevOps
 1. TDD and Software Methodologies
 1. Importance of Software Documentations
-1. Other deployment options other than Heroku like amazon and other services Paas
+1. Other deployment such as AWS other than Heroku Paas for life

 ###